CptAdolito/Hopper_Normal/README.md

-Learners are PPO with the same configuration.
+Learners are PPO with the same configuration.<br>
-Reward Nets have the same configuration.
+Reward Nets have the same configuration.<br>
-Differences are the Expert they learn from and number of trajectories
+Differences are the Expert they learn from and number of trajectories.<br>

 ![Reward Of Learners](Results/RewardMeanTrain.png)